 - Brushing and flossing of the teeth become difficult when there are gaps in between the teeth.
 This can lead to the accumulation of plaque, causing tooth decay, cavities, and gum infections.

 Dental Implant surgery involves various steps, with healing time between the procedures.
 The various stages involved are as follows:

-Bone Growth & Healing: During your next visit, we will take x-rays to evaluate your bone healing.
-With a process called osseointegration, the jawbone grows and unites with the dental implant's surface to provide a firm base for the new artificial tooth.
-Once the bone is healed fully, we will take an impression of the teeth used to make the bridge, crown, or denture.
+Bone growth and healing: During your next visit, we will take X-rays to evaluate your bone healing.
+Through a process called osseointegration, the jawbone grows and fuses with the dental implant's surface to provide a firm base for the new artificial tooth.
+Once the bone is healed fully, we will take an impression of the teeth that will be used to make the bridge, crown, or denture.

 It is important to take care of the dental implants and maintain consistent, excellent oral hygiene to make them last longer.
 Avoid eating hard and crunchy foods.
 Never skip your regular dental checkups and teeth cleanings.
 With proper care and maintenance, dental implants can last up to 20 years or even a lifetime.